espnet/espnet/doc/espnet2_format_wav_scp.md

 ```

 Note that if the audio files in your corpus are disributed with lossy audio codec, such as `MP3`,
-it's better to keep the file format to avoid the duplication of the full corpus with the uncompressed format.
+it's better to keep the file format to avoid the duplication of the full corpus with the uncompressed format.　 **If the input audio format type is exactly same as the output format, `format_wav_scp.py` avoid the gengeration of the output files and reuse the input files**.

 ## Use case